-U.S. Commercial Building Inspections (USCBI) specializes in commercial field inspection services for mortgage servicers, lenders, insurance, brokers, attorneys, and property managers in San Diego County, California, and the surrounding areas.
+U.S. Commercial Building Inspections (USCBI) specializes in commercial field inspection services for mortgage servicers, lenders, insurance, brokers, attorneys, and property managers in San Diego, Orange, and Riverside Counties in Southern California, and the surrounding areas.

 We can professionally inspect any type of property such as multifamily, office, industrial, warehouse, retail, shopping centers, schools, hospitality, healthcare, mobile home parks, storage facilities, and vacant land.

 Please be aware that these inspections are a lot more thorough and complicated than residential field services.

 They require a thorough understanding of how commercial real estate is built, operates, the terminology, operating procedures, marketing trends, area rental rates, deferred maintenance costs, local zoning, and state and federal laws.
 They take a lot more photos and time to complete.

 These commercial inspections also require that the Inspector understand construction costs, repairs, renovation, look professional, and be very discreet while inspecting the property as they take plenty of photos to document their findings.

 That is why lenders and investors prefer to work with USCBI because we are local to San Diego, and we have this knowledge and specialize in these types of property reports.